-At 53, Ernesto Valverde Tejedor will take on the grandest challenge of his long football career this season, as he takes over the reigns at the Camp Nou.
+At 53, Ernesto Valverde Tejedor will take on the grandest challenge of his long football career, as he takes over the reigns at the Camp Nou.
 His credentials for the job have been questioned in some quarters but this is by no means the first time he has arrived in Barcelona with a point to prove.

 Despite being born in rural Extremadura, just 180 kilometres west of Madrid, the bulk of Valverde’s career has been spent plying his trade in Spain’s two most rebellious regions.
 There’s a certain symmetry to his life in football, with both his playing and coaching career to date probably best defined by a combined 12 years in Bilbao – six seasons on the pitch and six in the Athletic dug-out.
 However, in both cases, it’s two-year stints in Barcelona at RCD Espanyol that largely forged his reputation.

 Valverde first arrived in the city back in 1986 as a little known forward, who at 22 had yet to kick a ball in anger in the Spanish top flight.
 However, he quickly established himself as a key figure in an Espanyol team that would end the season in third place, still their joint best-ever finish in La Liga.
 The following year, he again played an integral role as Espanyol saw off Borussia Mönchengladbach and both Milan giants to defy the odds and reach the UEFA Cup final.

 Although his time at the club would end on a sour note as Espanyol threw away a 3-0 first-leg lead to ultimately lose their first ever European final on penalties to Bayer Leverkusen, on a personal level Valverde had announced his arrival on the Spanish football radar.